Burbank Palliative Care

 Palliative care is paid for by Medicare, Medicaid, and most private insurances will pay for palliative care if the patient meets the criteria.

 Hospice care is paid in full by the Medicare Hospice Benefit and Medicaid Hospice Benefit.
 Most insurances and the Veterans Administration also covers hospice services in whole or with minimal co-pays.
+In our office in Burbank, Hospice Care costs can be discussed with any of our administrative representatives.

 Medicare Hospice Benefit